165th Airlift Squadron: Tactical fighter mission

-After returning from England, the unit re-formed at Louisville.
+After returning from England, the unit reformed at Louisville.
 Because most jet aircraft were still in USAF use, the squadron received F-51D Mustangs and initially returned to its pre-federalization air defense mission, being designated as a Fighter-Interceptor unit.
 However, with the F-51s, the Kentucky Air National Guard was limited to daylight training only.

 On 1 January 1953, the Group was transferred to Tactical Air Command jurisdiction and re-equipped with refurbished F-86A Sabre air superiority fighter.
 With the switchover to TAC, the unit designation was changed to "Fighter-Bomber".

-Tactical Reconnaissance mission
+Tactical reconnaissance mission

-The 165th only flew the Sabre for two years, when it was re-equipped with Martin RB-57A Canberra reconnaissance aircraft.
-The 123d became a Tactical Reconnaissance Wing, in which it would remain for the next thirty years.
+The 165th only flew the Sabre for two years, when it was re-equipped with Martin RB-57A Canberra reconnaissance aircraft. it became the 165th Tactical Reconnaissance Squadron, in which it would remain for the next thirty years.

 The 165th would perform day and night, high and low, and visual and photographic reconnaissance.
 Unlike the Sabre fighters, the RB-57A was totally unarmed.
 The crew was two—one pilot and one photo-navigator.
 One of their major activities of the 123d in the United States was to carry out photographic surveys of areas hit by natural disasters such as hurricanes or tornadoes.
 In 1965, the 123d was awarded its second Spaatz Trophy for superior combat readiness and flight training.